juju/docs/src/en/config-LXC.md

 documentation for instructions on installing the LXC userspace tools and the MongoDB server.
 Juju requires a MongoDB server built with SSL support.

 ## Configuration

-You should start by generating a generic configuration file for Juju and then switching to the local provider:
+Start by generating a generic configuration file for Juju and then switching to the local provider:

 ```bash
 juju generate-config